 Test structure.
 Two test structures (1-3-3 and 1-3-4) were compared.
 For the 1-3-3 design, the present study followed the practice in Wang (2017), and Zheng and Chang (2015), where the second and third stages had the same set of difficulty anchors.
 For the 1-3-4 design, the θ anchors of the last stage were chosen to be the same as the design in Schnipke & Reese (1999).
 The θs at which the module information was maximized are shown in Figure 1.
-Some pathways were restricted so that simulees were not allowed to move to a module in the next stage that had a difference of more than one level of difficulty as compared to the module in the current stage.
+Some pathways (Figure 1 also details pathways as described by module numbers) were restricted so that simulees were not allowed to move to a module in the next stage that had a difference of more than one level of difficulty as compared to the module in the current stage.
 This was to prevent a drastic change in θ estimates, because this would indicate non-model-fitting behavior and would be flagged as aberrant in practice (Chen, 2010; Jodoin, Zenisky, & Hambleton, 2006; Luecht, Brumfield, & Breithaupt, 2006).

 Figure 1.
 1-3-3 and 1-3-4 MST designs